Morglaf/BookBrew/README.md

 The plugin comes with several built-in templates:
 - A5 format with Garamond font
-- Barsino A5 format with Garamond font
+- Brsnob A5 format with Garamond font

 Templates are located in `.obsidian/plugins/bookbrew/typeset/layout/`